kaalabs/go-test-projects/README.md

 # go-test-projects

 ## hello-world
-A simple template to test go workspace, VSC workspace and git-GitHub upstream
+A simple template to test integrations: go workspace, VSC workspace and git-GitHub upstream